salabs/TestArchiver/README.md

     - CLI arguments override options set in config file

 - 1.1.3 (2020-06-09)
-  * Performance fix for the schema existance check
+  * Performance fix for the schema existence check
   * Improved error messages:
     - Error when trying to archive results that have already been archived
     - Error when psycopg2 module is not found